dreamcatcher-tech/network/Inbox/2025-05-18 1954 widget comms protocol.md

 the privy stuff is what will be slowing bolt down too.

 make the iframe background transparent, and have some test widgets like a storybook.

+The Framer would be the thing that handles private login and sets up Artifact, connecting it to wherever it needs to go.
+If the widget is loaded in development, otherwise it acts as a wrapper around the outside and just marshals messages in and out to itself which would be its parent.

+Additionally, we can publish an independent package that can sit inside of the Framer.
+Or can wrap around the outside that can represent the development environment or the debugging panel where you can sit a URL of the Artifact you connect to.
+You can see its sizing information like mobile, tablet desktop.
+You could see the message flow in and out of the widget.
+You could see the context that was being set.
+You could see it scopes to pass in diff options to pass in so that you can see it in your own.

+So then the framer would pass down some extra props that would allow you to change the URL, change the privy app ID.